Science Teacher Interviews

 Interview with Chris Mitchell, Science Teacher in Korea

 We recently interviewed Chris Mitchell, a teacher of ninth-grade Physical Science, eleventh-grade Chemistry and twelfth-grade Physics teacher in Seoul, South Korea.
-Chris attended Mount Vernon Nazarene University, where he earned a B.S. in Physical Science Education.
+Chris attended Mount Vernon Nazarene University, where he earned a Bachelor of Science (BS) in Physical Science Education.
 He has been teaching for three years.
 During our interview, we discussed Chris’ philosophy of education, the aspects of his job that he finds the most challenging, and finally, what Chris knows now that he wished he had known during his first year of teaching.

 What is a typical day like for you?

 I teach at a Christian international school, so a typical day consists of a morning staff prayer meeting, followed by a six-period day of varying classes (there are only enough students for one physics period, etc.) and usually two planning periods.
 After-school time consists of meeting with students who need extra help and/or conducting quiz makeups for standards-based grading.

 My philosophy is that students need to learn science (and other subjects as well) just like they learn a sport, or a hobby or any other skill – through the use of mistakes.
 It is my belief that students need the room to make mistakes in their learning, and receive enough feedback to learn how to correct their mistakes to be most successful and maximize learning.
 Also, I believe that students need to learn to be aware of what they know, what they don’t know, and how to get to achieve a greater mastery of knowledge.
 Standards-based-grading is the tool that allows me to facilitate this type of learning with my students.

 What aspects of your job do you find most challenging, and how do you overcome them?